SystemicCypher/Games/src/chara/Characters.md

  # Characters
- This file defines the character base class that controls the character traits and creation system.
+ This folder defines the character base class that controls the character traits and creation system.
+ # Race
  There will be several different races with their corresponding stats: (the numbers are variants)
  *	Human - x  races/hum_00.scala
  *	Elf - x    races/elf_00.scala